 - Attending training sessions, including the introductory ‘Effective Representation' session

-- Attending Student Staff Liaison Committees
+- Attending Student Voice Committees

 All Course Reps are volunteers, and Course Reps are expected to undertake these duties alongside their studies.
 The expected time commitment is a couple of hours per week.